bigattichouse/chunky/README.md

 **Run massive language models (70B-671B parameters) on consumer GPUs with as little as 4GB VRAM through intelligent chunking and checkpoint management.**

+This is a work in progress.
+I'm still testing, but I have it at least generating tokens with the core library.

 > **⚠️ Testing Status**: Currently tested on Ubuntu with DeepSeek-R1 70B.
 Other platforms and models likely work but are untested.
 Performance numbers are estimates.

 ## 🚀 What is Chunky?